jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 As part of Apples move to iOS 9 Apple is mandating the use of Apple Transport System (ATS).
 This basically means that all comms should use `https:` rather than `http:`.
 At the moment, it is easy to create exceptions to the ATS policy.
 Apple is likely to tighten up these exceptions over time, though it is difficult to see how they can make it 100% mandatory.
 The issue being that some server sites simply will not work over `https:` and may never be converted.

 Note,there are known issues with some sites using `https:` AND Apples ATS.
 It is not as simple as adding 's' to the `http:` call.
 Apple mandates [TLS1.2](https://en.wikipedia.org/wiki/Transport_Layer_Security) with iOS9 and `https:`, and some sites will not work with TLS1.2 though they will work with `https:`.
-Google ads and Amazons Web Services are known to have problems.
+Google Ads and Amazons Web Services are known to have problems.
 It is easy to create an exception

 - Google Ads [Handling App Transport Security in iOS 9 ](http://googleadsdeveloper.blogspot.com/2015/08/handling-app-transport-security-in-ios-9.html)
 - AWS [Preparing Your Apps for iOS 9](https://mobile.awsblog.com/post/Tx2QM69ZE6BGTYX/Preparing-Your-Apps-for-iOS-9)